For Organ, feedback, self-made instruments, and spatialized subwoofer array

 The by-products of the constitution of these spaces are not without tangible ramifications, however.
 In particular, both May and Maier are interested in Otoacoustic Emission (OAE).
 OAEs are sounds of cochlear origin: they are present in all human hearing, as a result of motion of the cochlea’s sensory hair cells.
 Though usually too quiet to be perceived, if sufficiently excited by extreme auditory stimulation — as in this case of the heterodyning drones of May’s garklarino recorders — OAE can be heard.
 Much like the unique resonant characteristics of different rooms exposed by loudspeakers, here May and Maier excite the cochlear system so that it sounds on its own terms: the very cochlear chamber of each and every listener becomes an instrument in and of itself.

 May and Maier consider instruments, buildings, and — most fundamentally — ears not as the neutral means of transmission, but rather as the foundational sites of composition.
-Crucially, then, the shaping of discrete aural spaces becomes equally important as the sonic information projected: after Amacher, Music for Organs eschews “notes without ears,” loudspeakers without diffusion and instruments without mechanism.
+Crucially, then, the shaping of discrete aural spaces becomes equally important as the sonic information projected: after Amacher, Bellows eschews “notes without ears,” loudspeakers without diffusion and instruments without mechanism.
 Instead, May and Maier embrace a composition that can only be heard in and as a body, in a space, with other bodies — both instrumental and subjective.
 Through the constitution and interplay of these multiple spatialities — through the choreography of sonic geographies — the plurality of listening is exposed.